Lynwood E. Clark

-Lynwood Edgerton Clark (born March 1, 1929) is an American former Air Force lieutenant general who was commander of the Alaskan Air Command, with additional duty as commander of Alaskan North American Aerospace Defense Region, Elmendorf Air Force Base, Alaska.
+Lynwood Edgerton Clark (March 1, 1929 – July 22, 2024) was an American former Air Force lieutenant general who was commander of the Alaskan Air Command, with additional duty as commander of Alaskan North American Aerospace Defense Region, Elmendorf Air Force Base, Alaska.
 The mission of the Alaskan Air Command is to provide top cover for America and air support in the defense of Alaska.

 Biography

 Lynwood Edgerton Clark was born in Delhi, New York, where he graduated from Delaware Academy.
 He studied general engineering at Rensselaer Polytechnic Institute, and he is a graduate of the Armed Forces Staff College, Norfolk, Virginia.

 Clark began his military career as an aviation cadet in November 1949 and was commissioned a second lieutenant in December 1950.
 From April 1951 to December 1952, during the Korean War, he was assigned as a jet fighter pilot with the Far East Air Forces in South Korea.
 He flew 141 combat missions in F-80s, F-84s and F-86s.

 Clark then served as a fighter gunnery instructor at Tyndall Air Force Base, Florida, and Williams Air Force Base, Arizona.
 In February 1954 he went to Nellis Air Force Base, Nev., and served in various flying and staff assignments at wing level.
 Clark transferred to the 7272nd Aircraft Gunnery Group at Wheelus Air Base, Libya, in November 1957.
 In August 1959 he became chief of standardization and evaluation for the 50th Tactical Fighter Wing at Toul-Rosieres Air Base, France, and later moved with the wing to Hahn Air Base, Germany.

 Following graduation from the Armed Forces Staff College in June 1961, he was assigned as an operations staff officer at Tactical Air Command headquarters, Langley Air Force Base, Virginia.
 He went to Eglin Air Force Base, Florida, in August 1964 as a fighter requirements staff officer at the U.S. Air Force Tactical Air Warfare Center.

 From January 1966 to January 1967, Clark served in the Republic of Vietnam as a staff adviser to the Vietnamese air force director of operations.
 During that time he flew 51 combat missions and accumulated more than 100 flying hours in A-1s and 0-1s.
 Upon his return to the United States, he was assigned to Headquarters U.S. Air Force, Washington, D.C., as an operations officer and later became chief of Operations Review Group, Office of the Deputy Chief of Staff, Plans and Operations.